-Ok, so this article is going to get you through some of the basic comparisons between Ionic and React Native – two of the most popular platforms in the mobile app market today.
-If you are planning to get a mobile app developed for your business, but unsure whether to go for Ionic or React Native app development, then by the time you will end up reading this post, you will have all the clarity you need.
+This article is going to get you through some of the basic comparisons between Ionic and React Native – two of the most popular platforms in the mobile app market today.
+If you are planning to get a mobile app developed for your business, but unsure whether to go for Ionic or React Native app development, then by the time you will end up reading this post and have all the clarity you need.

 Native vs Hybrid